 Your rankings will definitely suffer if you have many links of this type affiliated with your website.
 Normally these sites are not relevant and your listing there is considered to be clearly manipulative.
 Many of these types of sites end up being penalized at some point and can be a burden on site rankings, or cause unnatural link warnings.

-Using an unacceptable ratio of keywords to content.
+Refers to using an unacceptable ratio of keywords to content.
 If you’ve ever seen lists of keywords in an article paragraph or footer, that’s keyword stuffing.

 Here’s an example of keyword stuffing on a Chicago personal injury lawyer website: “Chicago car accident attorney Bob Smith is an experienced lawyer for car accidents in Chicago, who can help you with your legal claim for a car accident in the Chicago area.”